Experimental Graduate Program: Application and Admission

-- Personal statement discussing the applicant's interest in an area related to Experimental Psychology.
-Please discuss the following in 2-5 pages:
+- Statement of Purpose describing the applicant's motivation for pursuing training in this program, relevant prior experiences and goals, and interests in an area related to Experimental Psychology.
+Please address the following questions in 2-5 double-spaced pages:

 Admission Deadlines and Decisions

-Admission decisions are based on a holistic assessment of the application, including grade point average (GPA), Graduate Record Exam (GRE) scores, coursework, research experience, statement of purpose, and potential fit with faculty research interests.
+Admission decisions are based on a holistic assessment of the application, including grade point average (GPA), coursework, research experience, statement of purpose, and potential fit with faculty research interests.
 Applicant files are reviewed by a committee of faculty across areas.
-We do not use absolute minimum scores ("cutoffs") to make admissions decisions.
-However, students with GRE scores at or above the 50th percentile are especially encouraged to apply.
 Applicants who meet our threshold are then reviewed by potential mentors who determine fit of research interests.

 Application Materials and Additional Information

-Students considering the program at WWU are invited to visit the attractive campus, which is located between Seattle, Washington and Vancouver, British Columbia.
+Students considering the program at Western are invited to visit the attractive campus, which is located between Seattle, Washington and Vancouver, British Columbia.

 For additional information, contact Dr. Barbara Lehman.